 We combine the distinctive appeal of our historic site with a vibrant contemporary science programme, making connections between the past and the present, between scientific theory and real-world applications.

-One of the flagship events in our cultural calendar, bringing science to life for people of all ages, is the 11-day Manchester Science Festival, which takes place across the city.
-Each October, it attracts the best scientists from Manchester and beyond to showcase current research and promote the region’s rich heritage of innovation.
+One of the flagship events in our cultural calendar is the Manchester Science Festival.
+It brings science to life for people of all ages, attracting the best scientists from Manchester and beyond to showcase current research and promote the region's rich heritage of innovation.